Many neighborly polytopes and oriented matroids: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Uli Wagner for stimulating discussions.
-Moreover, I am greatly indebted to Julian Pfeifle for his comments and corrections that greatly helped to improve the presentation.
+I would like to thank Uli Wagner for stimulating discussions that originated this research and Guillem Perarnau and Juanjo Ru\'e for fruitful conversations.
+Moreover, I am indebted to Julian Pfeifle for his advice, comments and corrections that greatly helped to improve the presentation.
+I also want to express my gratitude to an anonymous referee who provided a lot of useful observations and suggestions.